 Both technical and on-page SEO are methods of optimizing content and getting it to rank in a favorable manner.
 Common SEO tactics involve keyword research and inclusion, image optimization, link building, and content formatting.

 Need step-by-step guidance on how to write SEO content?
 After 1,000+ blogs under my belt that have earned 20,000+ keyword rankings in Google across 8 years, I’m now teaching SEO writing!
-Join over 100+ Expert SEO Content Writer students.
+Download for FREE: The SEO Content Writer’s Cheat Sheet.